learn-co-curriculum/phase-1-the-lost-context-bug/README.md

 */
 ```

-In the call to `forEach`, we tell it to use (for its own context) the context
+In the call to `forEach`, we tell it to use (as its own context) the context
 that `printCard` has as `printCard`'s `this`.

 A slight variation on this idea would be to invoke `bind` on the function